 On a stool in the middle of Christian Fields Style Bar, a hair salon located on Chicago’s south side, I’m enjoying stimulating conversations with other book lovers.
 The event is “Urban Artistry: Sounds, Visuals & Words” presented by Remimokau Media Group, a local book club.
 The room is filled with fine African American men of different ages and shades of caramel and dark chocolate.
-As Tim’M West, the well-known poet, author and activist walked in the room I am immediately drawn to him; at first I am not sure if it is him because I am a little bit tipsy from all the wine I had been drinking but once confirmed I make my way to his station.
+As Tim’M West, the well-known poet, author and activist walked in the room I am immediately drawn to him; at first I am not sure if it is him because I am a little bit tipsy from all the wine, I had been drinking but once confirmed I make my way to his station.
 For a while I’ve wanted to interview him and for whatever reason it never worked out.
 After exchanging a few polite words and securing his commitment to an interview, I shook his hand, got his business card and walked away with a great sense of accomplishment.
-And although my actual in-depth interview did not take place for another 3 weeks I feel honored that it’s finally done.
-Originally from Cincinnati and raised between Little Rock and Taylor, Arkansas, his studies has taken him to live in many cities, such as Raleigh/Durham, New York, Oakland, Washington, DC, and Atlanta.
+And although my actual in-depth interview did not take place for another 3 weeks, I feel honored that it’s finally done.
+Originally from Cincinnati and raised between Little Rock and Taylor, Arkansas, his studies have taken him to live in many cities, such as Raleigh/Durham, New York, Oakland, Washington, DC, and Atlanta.
 Recently he moved from Houston, Texas to Chicago.
-Here’s what the well traveled thespian had to tell us about himself and his latest LP, Fly Brotha.
+Here’s what the well-traveled thespian had to tell us about himself and his latest LP, Fly Brotha.

 PRIDEINDEX: You’re a self-described “black, gay and a feminist, POZ and working class,” how did you ever come up with this hodge-podge mixture?